saintzaw/tp/docs/UserGuide.md

 > 📓 **Note**
 > 1. Markdown Texts
 >   - Markdown texts are texts that look like `this`, which indicates that these are user inputs
 > 2. Command Words
 >   - Command words are used to invoke the various features of Modganiser.
-           >   You may refer to the [summary of features](#52-summary-of-features) here.
+>     + You may refer to the [summary of features](#52-summary-of-features) here.
 >   - Command words are not case-sensitive
 >   - Example: `BYE` will be accepted as the `bye` command
 > 3. Parameters
 >   - Words in UPPER_CASE refers to the [parameters](#8-glossary) of the command.
 >   - All inputs for the [parameters](#8-glossary) should come with a slash “/” before it to indicate
-      >    that it is a user input and not the Command Word.
+      that it is a user input and not the Command Word.
 >   - Inputs from you are not case-sensitive.
 All inputs will be converted to uppercase before
       they are executed.
 Therefore, inputs to [parameters](#8-glossary) like `/cs2113t` will be treated as `/CS2113T` by default.
 For example, `find /CODE /Cs2113t` will be treated as `FIND /CODE /CS2113T` by Modganiser
 >   - You should provide as many inputs as there are [parameter](#8-glossary) fields for the command.
       Missing or Additional Inputs will trigger an error by Modganiser
-> 4. How TO Interpret Screenshots
+> 4. How To Interpret Screenshots
 >   - We will be providing screenshots as a visual aid for the various commands and they are exact replicas of what you would see when you run Modganiser yourself.
 >   - User inputs will always be flushed to the left of the Command Line Interface window while Modganiser responses will be indented right slightly.
 >   - However, to help you differentiate between a user input and Modganiser's response better in the user guide, all user inputs will be shown in green.